zydezu/mpvconfig/README.md

 ### 2025-04-29

-- FIX: crash when changing video with no internet in `modernX.lua`
+- FIX: crash when changing video with no internet in `modernx.lua`
-- FIX: re-order artists in `autolyrics.lua` and `modernX.lua`
+- FIX: re-order artists in `autolyrics.lua` and `modernx.lua`
-- FIX: improve metadata description in `modernX.lua`
+- FIX: improve metadata description in `modernx.lua`

 ### 2025-04-08